Revelation 3:20

 churches."

-In Rev. 3:20 is found one of the great
+In Revelation 3:20 is found one of the

-verses of the Bible that put forth in a simple and yet profound way the working
+great verses of the Bible that put forth in a simple and yet profound way the

-of the salvation experience.
+working of the salvation experience.
 What happens when a person gets saved?
-What takes

 first thing that happens when someone gets saved is that Jesus visits the